 Welcome!

 Since 2019 I have been a professor in the University Center for Human Values at Princeton, with appointments in the Religion and Philosophy departments.
-From 2020 to 2023, I was the president of the North American Kant Society, and in 2024 I’m heading up (together with Katharina Kraus) the society’s North American efforts to celebrate Kant’s 300th birthday.
+From 2020 to 2023, I was the president of the North American Kant Society, and in 2024 I’m leading (with Katharina Kraus) the society’s North American efforts to celebrate Kant’s 300th birthday.

 From 2004 to 2016, I was assistant and then associate professor at Cornell’s Susan Linn Sage School of Philosophy, with affiliations in German Studies and Religious Studies.